-THE PRESIDENT: Please be seated.
-Good morning.
+THE PRESIDENT: Good morning.
 Today we will continue the hearing in the Request for an Advisory Opinion submitted by the Commission of Small Island States and International Law.
 This morning we will hear oral statements from France, Italy, The Netherlands and the United Kingdom.